Tips for Traveling with Pets

 Airlines Pet Policies, Fees & Restrictions

-Once you decide to bring your little buddy along, try to reserve his space as far in advance as possible.
-Most airlines allow only one kennel in first or business class and two kennels in the main cabin.
+Reserve your pet’s space well in advance, as most airlines allow only one kennel in first or business class and two in the main cabin.

 Pet Travel Comfort

-• Make sure his crate or her bag is large enough to lie down, turn around, and stand freely.
+- Ensure the crate or bag is large enough for your pet to lie down, turn around, and stand freely.

 Petiquette

-• Make sure your pet is free from offensive odors before traveling.
-Think twice about bringing him if he barks constantly.
+- Ensure your pet is free from offensive odors before traveling.

-• Keep her inside her crate at all times during the trip.
+- Keep your pet inside their crate at all times during the flight.

-• Place a favorite blanket or toy in the crate to make him feel at home.
+- Place a favorite blanket or toy in the crate to help your pet feel at home.

 Arrangements Upon Arrival